ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

       ```
       sqlite> .headers on
       sqlite> .mode csv
-      sqlite> .output path/selected_dataset.csv
+      sqlite> .output /path/to/selected_dataset.csv
-      sqlite> SELECT * from dataset;
+      sqlite>
       ```

-      This will save the table dataset of sharetrait into selected_dataset.csv.
+      This will save the table dataset of sharetrait into selected_dataset.csv in a specific path you specify.
 Use the queries and the outputs found in the [query folder](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1/db-queries).
 More examples and inspiration were obtained from the [^1] and [^3] references.

 ## Futher useful reads